-  In this article, we’ll look at how to use light therapy to treat rosacea, and what the best at-home light therapy devices are for rosacea treatment.
+In this article, we’ll look at the best at-home light therapy devices are for rosacea treatment, and how to use light therapy to treat rosacea.

 Some choose to visit a salon, spa, or dermatologist for light therapy treatments.
 But there are now many at-home treatments that are far less expensive than trips to a professional.
 Many of these light therapy for rosacea devices are easy to use, safe, effective, and not particularly costly.

 Our Top Pick: Dermashine Pro 7 Color LED Face Mask

 - Comfortable, Safe, Natural and easy to use